When: July 10 – August 20, 2023 (6 weeks)

 - Creating opportunities for professional development and advancement

 - Access to formal & informal power across organizational hierarchies

-Instructor: Ashley McHose is the Library Services Lead at Lakeshore Technical College in Cleveland, WI.
-She has supervised part-time staff for the past six years at various academic and public libraries in the US and Canada.
+Ashley McHose is the Library Manager at Lakeshore Technical College in Cleveland, WI.
+She has supervised part-time staff for the past eight years at various academic and public libraries in the US and Canada.
 She has a passion for understanding how employees curate inclusive and engaging environments and how institutions can break down barriers to workplace satisfaction, efficiency, and success.